Dominatrix: Notable dominatrices

-Simone Justice is a BDSM educator who teaches Dommecraft based on her experience as a dominatrix and psychotherapist.

-Miss Lila Sage is an international dominatrix, hypnotherapist, and immersive experience producer.
-Sage is the creator and host of Fétische, a live theatrical experience and "BDSM tasting".

 Imagery

 The dominatrix is a symbolic female archetype.
 In popular culture, the conception of the dominatrix is generally associated with specialized clothing and props used to signify her role as a strong, dominant, sexualised woman.
 This role is linked to but distinct from images of sexual fetish.
 During the twentieth century, dominatrix imagery was developed by the work of a number of artists including the costume designer and photographer Charles Guyette, the publisher and film director Irving Klaw, and the illustrators Eric Stanton and Gene Bilbrew who drew for the fetish magazine Exotique.

 One of the garments associated with the dominatrix is the catsuit.
 The black leather female catsuit entered dominant fetish culture in the 1950s with the AtomAge magazine and its connections to fetish fashion designer John Sutcliffe.
 Its appearance in mainstream culture began when catsuits were worn by strong female protagonists in popular 1960s TV programs like The Avengers and by comic super-heroines such as Catwoman.
 The catsuit represented the independence of a woman capable of "kick-ass" moves and action, giving complete freedom of movement.
 At the same time, the one-piece catsuit accentuated and exaggerated the sexualized female form, providing visual access to a woman's body, while simultaneously obstructing physical penetrative access.
 "You can look but you can't touch" is the message, which plays upon the BDSM practice known as "tease and denial".

 Another common image is that of a dominatrix wearing thigh-high boots in leather or shiny PVC, which have long held a fetishistic status and are sometimes called kinky boots, along with very high stiletto heels.
 Fishnet stockings, seamed hosiery, stockings and garter belts (suspenders) are also used in the representation and attire of dominatrices, to emphasize the form and length of the legs with erotic connotation.